asreview/asreview/docs/source/installation.rst

 |
 |

+To install Python, go to https://www.python.org/downloads/ to download the latest Python version for Windows and follow the default installation instructions. **IMPORTANT**: make sure to check the following box to add Python to your PATH environment variable:
 After installing Python, make sure to close and reopen your Command prompt (``CMD.exe``), and again, within this prompt, again execute:

 .. code::